MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 <!-- Device-RotateRecoveryPasswords-Description-Begin -->
 <!-- Description-Source-DDF -->
 Allows admin to push one-time rotation of all numeric recovery passwords for OS and Fixed Data drives on an Azure Active Directory or hybrid-joined device.
 This policy is Execute type and rotates all numeric passwords when issued from MDM tools.

 The policy only comes into effect when Active Directory backup for a recovery password is configured to "required."
-- For OS drives, enable "don't enable BitLocker until recovery information is stored to Active Directory Domain Services for operating system drives."
+- For OS drives, enable "Do not enable BitLocker until recovery information is stored to Active Directory Domain Services for operating system drives."
-- For fixed drives, enable "don't enable BitLocker until recovery information is stored to Active Directory Domain Services for fixed data drives."
+- For fixed drives, enable "Do not enable BitLocker until recovery information is stored to Active Directory Domain Services for fixed data drives."

 Client returns status DM_S_ACCEPTED_FOR_PROCESSING to indicate the rotation has started.
 Server can query status with the following status nodes: